-MostProbableConfig Finds the

-Finds the configuration of the nodes most likel to have lead to observed findings.
+MostProbableConfig Finds the configuration of the nodes most likel to have lead to observed findings. -------------------- -- net An active and compiled NeticaBN.

 Findings a set of values for each of the nodes in nodelist such that the probability of that value set is highest given the state of any findings entered into the network.
 This is sometimes called the "Most Probable Explanation" for the findings.